-With the speed selection, the welding cycle can be set in 3 speed levels
+With the speed selection (symbol at bottom of the display), the welding cycle can be set in 10 different speed levels.

 A reduced welding cycle allows longer cooling times between the welding spots and thus results in a lower heat input into the workpiece.
+Enables more controlled welding in welding situations that are crucial or difficult to reach.

-The standard welding cycle setting is universally suitable for numerous applications and is automatically preselected in most welding functions.
+A medium welding cycle setting is universally suitable for numerous applications and is pre-selected for all various welding functions.

-The fast-welding cycle (speed mode) enables faster work and prevents excessive cooling of the workpiece between the welding points A faster welding cycle therefore results in a higher heat input into the workpiece.
+The faster the pre-selected welding cycle, the faster welding is possible which prevents cooling down of the workpiece during welding.
+Caution: A faster welding cycle results in a higher heat input into the workpiece.
+However, this may possibly be advantageous for alloys with high thermal conductivity.